saregbesola/PowerShell/README.md

+# Description
+  Convert word documents to SharePoint modern pages.
+This function let you convert a single or multiple word documents to modern pages with a single line of command.

 # Import module
 To get started, download or clone the repository.
 If you download it as a zip file, unzip it and copy the folder named ConvertWordDocumentToModernPage along with its content to Modules folder inside WindowsPowerShell directory in Program Files i.e. C:\Program Files\WindowsPowerShell\Modules.
 Then follow the steps below to import the module and run the command.